 The Invergarry and Fort Augustus Railway had a sad history.
 The company could not afford to run its own trains, so the Highland, North British, and London and North Eastern companies all had spells of operating the line – all at a loss!
 The section of line from Fort Augustus Town station to the pier on Loch Ness, incorporating a swing bridge on the canal, a major viaduct over the River Lochy (whose castellated piers can still be seen), a bridge over the main road, a terminal station and pier, was closed in 1906 after only three years’ use.
 Between 1911 and 1913 there was no service at all on the line, as the North British was not prepared to lose any more money, and were prepared to restore a service only when the line was sold outright to them.
 Their successors, the LNER, closed the passenger service in 1933, and a once-weekly coal train then ran until the line’s complete closure in 1946.
 Thus ended the dream of a Great Glen trunk railway.

-After that, the Forestry Commission, set up in 1919, purchased land in 1946 in the lower Farigaig valley and a sawmill was built on the site of the bobbin mill with a small group of houses for forestry workers.
+After that, a sawmill was built on the site of the bobbin mill by the British Aluminium Company who bought the Foyers Estate in 1895 to develop the Foyers smelter.
 The tree trunks were sent down from a lay-by on the road above on a chute.
-Once sawn, the cords of timber were sent by rail – narrow gauge – possibly horse drawn – to the pier, about 400 yards away, for loading onto boats to go down to Inverness and maybe beyond.
+Once sawn, the cords of timber were sent by rail – narrow gauge – possibly horse drawn – to the pier, about 400 yards away, for loading on to boats to go down to Inverness and maybe beyond.
 The original Telford pier, built around 1810, was extended at about this time, using railway lines as piles.
 The terraced trackbed of the railway is still visible in some places.
 The sawmill was water powered using water from the river being diverted through the mill to a man-made channel, still visible in places, discharging into the loch.
-Some cables and railway track still exist in the woods, left over from this period, slowly being buried in time.
+The B.A. sawmill burned down in 1926, and the company decided to move their sawmill operation to a site beside the smelter at Foyers.
+At Inverfarigaig, some cables and railway track still exist in the woods, left over from this period, slowly being buried in time.
 Any further details of this railway would be welcome.

 Dores also had its railway, this time in association with a sawmill which stood on the site now occupied by a house named The Old Mill, on the loch shore quite close to the Inn.
 The line came down steeply from the wooded slopes above the village, to deliver timber to the sawmill, and loaded wagons were probably lowered by cable, which could have been powered by steam to take empty wagons back uphill.
 The railway continued through the mill on to a pier on the loch, some of whose wooden piles are still visible.
 It may be that wagons on the pier section were simply manhandled, or moved by horse.
 The sawmill and its railway had ceased to operate by the Second World War.
 Gauge would appear to have been about 3 feet.
 Once again, most of these details need confirming, and further information would be gladly received.